-A web site is location on a computer network that makes information in the form of page or documents available to visitors who connect to the site by using a Web browser
+A web page is location on a computer network that makes information in the form of page or documents available to visitors who connect to the page by using a Web browser

 A web browser can be publishes in the form of HTML pages, or in other document formats.
-To view the information available on a Web site, visitors use Web browser software programs ,like Internet Explorer or Netscape, which translate HTML pages on Web site to text and graphics on their monitors.
+To view the information available on a Web site, visitors use Web browser software programs ,like Internet Explorer , Netscape or Firefox, which translate HTML pages on Web site to text and graphics on their monitors.

-A home page is an entry page for a set f web pages.
+A home page is an entry page for a set of web pages.
 It is a document written in HTML format that might be describe the content available on the site